tfpk/lifetimekata/exercises/04_mutable_references_and_containers/README.md

 # }
 ```

-But, we've told the compiler that it needs to find ONE region of code in which
+But, we've told the compiler that it needs the borrows of both `&val1` and
-both `&val1` and `&mut my_vec` are valid.
-And the compiler can do it!
+`&mut my_vec` to share the same lifetime.
+So the compiler extends the borrow
+of `&mut my_vec` to ensure they do share a lifetime:
 It sees that if it let `&mut my_vec` live as long as `&val1`, it would
 have that single region of code: